-The first Mangusta Gransport 33, Perfect Lady, expertly matches family-friendly customisations with grown-up elegance, says Kevin Koenig
+The first Mangusta Gransport 33, Perfect Lady, expertly matches family-friendly customisations with grown-up elegance

 The 2020 Fort Lauderdale International Boat Show – held during a global pandemic – faced unprecedented challenges.
 The docks, normally chock-full of exhausted journalists, harried vendors and Budweiser-drinking show-goers, were at times nearly empty.
 A few show plots traditionally reserved for boats by the industry’s biggest brands were noticeably filled by lesser-known competitors.
 Nevertheless, the type of qualified customers that make builders happy were still in attendance.
 And in terms of the boats on display, there were some true bright spots – among them Mangusta’s first Gransport 33, Perfect Lady, built for American owners.

-Hull No 1 of the Gransport 33 will live in South Florida.
-Her first-time Mangusta owners plan to use the yacht often with their children and grandchildren.
+Hull No 1 of the Gransport 33 lives in South Florida.
+Her first-time Mangusta owners plans to use the yacht often with their children and grandchildren.
 “The owner approached us looking to build a family boat, and we built around that concept, with great volume and many customisations, while keeping in mind our style and the way we wanted the boat to look,” says Stefano Arlunno, president Americas at Mangusta Yachts.
 “We wanted a good-looking Italian design, but on steroids.”

 Though a respectable 33 metres long, this is the baby of the Gransport line, which also includes the 45-metre Gransport 45 and the flagship Gransport 54.
 The Gransport line itself represents a happy median for Mangusta, occupying the space in between the builder’s Maxi Open line and the more cruise-oriented Oceano vessels.